sijnstra/agon-projects/README.md

 # telnet
 [telnet.bin](https://github.com/sijnstra/agon-projects/tree/main/telnet) is an early release telnet client running natively on Agon MOS with an ESP8266 wifi module.
 Copy `telnet.bin` into your `/mos` directory and enjoy.
 Some documbinentation is included when run without parameters.

+# TinyBASIC
+[TinyBASIC.BIN](https://github.com/sijnstra/agon-projects/tree/main/TinyBASIC) is your chance to program in BASIC like it's 1976!
+Source and documentation is provided.

 # TRSCOLR
 [TRSCOLR/CMD](https://github.com/sijnstra/agon-projects/tree/main/TRSCOLR) is a utility to change text colour from the command line under TRS-OS on the Agon Light computer.